euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 is a highly streamlined version of FastLZ), as well as providing a better interaction with Blosc infrastructure.

 Moreover, Blosc is designed to be extensible, and allows other codecs than blosclz to be used in it.
 In other words, one can consider Blosc as a meta-compressor, in that it handles the splitting of the data into blocks, optionally applying the shuffle filter (or other future filters), while being responsible of coordinating the individual threads during operation.
 Blosc then relies on a "real" codec to perform that actual compression of the data blocks.
-As such, one can think of Blosc as a way to parallelize existing codecs, while allowing to apply filters (also called pre-conditioners) and, in fact, at the time of writing there exists a proof-of-concept implementation in the Blosc Git repository which integrates the well known Snappy codec [Snappy]_ as well as LZ4 into the Blosc framework [Snappy_LZ4_Blosc]_.
+As such, one can think of Blosc as a way to parallelize existing codecs, while allowing to apply filters (also called pre-conditioners).
+In fact, at the time when the research presented in this paper was conducted (Summer 2013), a proof-of-concept implementation existed to integrate the well known Snappy codec [Snappy]_ as well as LZ4 [LZ4]_ into the Blosc framework.
+As of January 2014 this proof of concept has matured and as of version 1.3.0 Blosc comes equipped with support for Snappy [Snappy]_, LZ4 [LZ4]_ and even Zlib [zlib_].

 Blosc was initially developed to support in-memory compression in order to mitigate the effects of the memory hierarchy [Jacob2009]_.
 More specifically,